ukparliament/egg-timer/public/bicameral_si_either_house_sitting.rb.md

         return
       end
-Otherwise, we've established the laying day is a scrutiny day in at least one House, so we don't have to cycle through the calendar to find a subsequent one.
+Otherwise, we've established the laying day is a scrutiny day in at least one House, so we don't have to cycle through the calendar to find a subsequent one ...

+    else
+... and the laying day is the start of the scrutiny period.

+      @scrutiny_start_date = date
     end
 We've found the first scrutiny day in either House so we start counting from day 1.